Dr Apostolos Pesiridis

 Lecturer - Course Director, MSc Course in Automotive and Motorsport Engineering & UG Course in Automotive Engineering

 Brunel University London

-- Lecturer in Automotive and Motorsport Engineering
+- Course Director of the MSc in Automotive and Motorsport Engineering Course

 Academic and Professional Qualifications/Memberships